 Where to Stay in Zurich

-One of the most expensive aspects of travel in Switzerland is accommodation, with “average” hotels like Hotel Arlette Beim in Zurich and Hôtel Bel’espérance in Geneva routinely costing 200 USD or more per night.
+One of the most expensive aspects of travel in Switzerland is accommodation, with “average” hotels like Hotel Arlette Beim in Zurich (or Hôtel Bel’espérance in Geneva, for the sake of comparison) routinely costing 200 USD or more per night.
 Even if you only plan to spend 3 days in Zurich, it’s easy to see how this can add up.

 If you book far in advance, using Airbnb can afford you a decent discount on private accommodation in Zurich.
-Alternatively, dorm beds at Zurich hostels such as Youthhostel Zurich start at around 50 CHF per night, which is perfect if you plan to spend longer than three days in Zurich.
+As another alternative, dorm beds at Zurich hostels such as Youthhostel Zurich start at around 50 CHF per night, which is perfect if you plan to spend longer than three days in Zurich.

 Day 1: Stories from the City, Stories from the See [sic]

-Actually, it’s difficult to imagine how anyone can see Zurich as being ugly.
-Whether you feed swans on the banks of Lake Zurich (Zurichsee), drink wine along the River Limmat or marvel at architectural wonders like Fraumünster or Grossmünster, Zurich is indisputably beautiful, particularly on clear days when you can see the Swiss Alps in the distance.
+Zurich is indisputably beautiful.
+This is true whether you feed swans on the banks of Lake Zurich (Zurichsee), drink wine along the River Limmat or marvel at architectural wonders like Fraumünster or Grossmünster, and particularly on clear days when you can see the Swiss Alps in the distance.

 Zurich is extremely expensive, however, which is why I prefer buying a bottle of booze at a Coop supermarket, and enjoying my Zurich city tour while rich people get lit at 15 francs per drink, rather than heading even to “cheap” bars on seedy Langstrasse myself.
 Bread is also pretty cheap in Zurich—and those swans are always hungry.